adloky/smalls/english/all-dorothys-adventures-in-oz.md

 As the strides of the animals brought them nearer to the Emerald City everyone bowed respectfully to the children, as well as to the Tin Woodman, Tik-tok, and the shaggy man, who were following behind.
 The Yellow Hen perched upon the back of the chariot, where she told Dorothy more about her wonderful chickens as they rode.

 The shaggy man was astounded at what he saw.
-The grace- ful and handsome buildings were covered with plates of gold and set with emeralds.
+The graceful and handsome buildings were covered with plates of gold and set with emeralds.
 The sidewalks were superb marble slabs polished as smooth as glass.
 There were many people on these walks — men, women, and children — all dressed in handsome garments of silk or satin or velvet, with beautiful jewels.
 All seemed happy and contented.

 "Don’t they work, at all?" asked the shaggy man.